Should I Take Prenatal Yoga Classes?

 - Yoga Poses To Help With Breastfeeding

-You can start prenatal yoga as soon as you get your doctor’s approval, but don’t wait till you are on maternity leave to start.
+You can start taking classes as soon as you get your doctor’s approval, but don’t wait till you are on maternity leave to start.

 If you are an experienced yogi, you could continue practicing your regular yoga class until your second trimester.
 But, make sure to be mindful of belly and inverted pose adaptations…more on that later in this post.